Date: 18 December 2015. Imaginary

 off the table.

-noticed the date on the above computer screenshot it's like this: I
+the date on the above computer screenshot it's like this: I have

-have templates that are basically the page you see without the text
+templates that are basically the page you see without the text nor

-nor photos.
+photos.
 I update/fix and tweak, then upload.
-It's why you see
+This is why you see

 August above.
 That was the last time the code was tweaked.